Improving Transferable Targeted Attacks with Feature Tuning Mixup: Related Work

 \section{Related Work}

-Adversarial attacks~\cite{carlini2017towards,eykholt2018robust,IlyasSTETM19,liang2023styless,dai2025advdiff,li2023physical} have been widely studied in the field of adversarial machine learning.
-Notably, black-box attacks can be categorized into query-based~\cite{BrendelRB18_2018_iclr} and transfer-based attacks~\cite{GoodfellowSS14,MadryMSTV18,DongLPS0HL18}.
-The latter, which does not require access to the target model's outputs, parameters, or architecture, is more practical and is the focus of this paper.
+Adversarial attacks~\cite{carlini2017towards,eykholt2018robust,IlyasSTETM19,GoodfellowSS14,MadryMSTV18} have been widely studied in the field of adversarial learning, including unrestricted attacks~\cite{dai2025advdiff}, physical attacks~\cite{li2023physical,li2025uvattack}, and black-box attacks~\cite{BrendelRB18_2018_iclr,liang2023styless,DongLPS0HL18}.
+Notably, black-box attacks can be categorized into query-based~\cite{BrendelRB18_2018_iclr} and transfer-based attacks~\cite{DongLPS0HL18,liang2023styless}.
+The latter, which does not require access to the target DNN model's outputs, parameters or architecture, is more practical and is the focus of this paper.